kaltura/developer-platform-docs/documentation/VPaaS-API-Getting-Started/api-guidelines.md

 weight: 106
 ---

-### Document Conventions
+### Understanding Document Conventions

 A string in brackets [] represents a value.
 Replace the string – including the brackets – with an actual value.
 For example: replace *[SERVICENAME]* with *syndicationFeed*.

-### Finding the Latest API Version Number
+## Latest API Version

 To find the version number of the API that contains the latest updates, use the [system.getVersion](https://developer.kaltura.com/console/service/system/action/getVersion) API.

-### Getting a Client Library for the Kaltura API

-To work with the Kaltura API, you need code that can:

-* Construct a Kaltura request.
-* Perform an HTTP request.
-* Parse the result of a Kaltura request.

-To save you time, Kaltura provides client libraries.
+## Kaltura Client Libraries

+Kaltura Client Libraries make it easier and faster to make calls against the Kaltura API.

 A client library is a set of classes that includes:

-* The functional infrastructure for communication with the Kaltura API: constructing a request, performing an HTTP request, and parsing a response
+* The functional infrastructure for communication with the Kaltura API, such as constructing a request, performing an HTTP request, and parsing a response
 * A full object representation of all the entities that are available through the Kaltura API, including enumeration objects
 * Infrastructure for developers, such as built-in log capabilities

+The client library provides code that can, among other things

+* Construct a Kaltura request
+* Perform an HTTP request
+* Parse the result of a Kaltura request

+### Getting a Client Library for the Kaltura API

 The Kaltura API SDK includes client library packages in different languages, including PHP, Java, C#, and JavaScript.
 For the latest version of all client libraries, refer to [Kaltura API SDK - Native Client Libraries](https://developer.kaltura.com/api-docs/Client_Libraries).

 To get the entire API in your IDE, just download the client library for the language that you use to develop your applications and include the client library in your application or project.

 ### Getting a Client Library for a Language that Kaltura Does Not Provide